Discovering Indonesia: political and economic overview of one of the leading countries in the ASEAN region.

 - Persistence of significant social inequalities;

-Italian exports are aimed at the medium-high segment of the population and mainly concern the instrumental mechanics sector followed at a long distance by metal products, electrotechnical and electronic products, chemical products, means of transport, leather and footwear; Italian imports, which are concentrated towards the lower segment, concern in particular raw materials (vegetable oils, fossil coal, natural rubber).
-The most interesting opportunities for Made in Italy concern the sectors of fashion, cars and motorcycles, food and beverages, consumer goods and mechanics.
+Italian exports target the upper-middle segment of the population and mainly concern the instrumental mechanics sector followed at a long distance by metal products, electrotechnical and electronic products, chemicals, means of transport, leather and footwear; Italian imports, which are concentrated toward the lower segment, mainly concern raw materials (vegetable oils, hard coal, natural rubber).
+The most interesting opportunities for made in Italy concern the sectors of fashion, motor vehicles and motorcycles, food and beverages, consumer goods and mechanics.

-However, there are doubts in relation to the possibility of effective growth and stability of the Indonesian economy, but all the analyzes converge towards a very positive evaluation which leads to optimism.
-In particular, the lack of infrastructure represents an important obstacle that can turn into an excellent opportunity: the Government has already launched a program to expand, modernize and restructure the sector.
-Even the banking sector appears to be solid and reliable (practically it is in Chinese hands) and there is no religious pressure capable of limiting it.
+There are, however, doubts regarding the possibility of actual growth and resilience of the Indonesian economy, but all analyses converge in any case toward a very positive assessment that induces optimism.
+In particular, the lack of infrastructure is a major obstacle that can turn into a very good chance: the government has already launched a program to expand, modernize and restructure the sector.
+The banking sector also looks solid and reliable (it is practically in Chinese hands) and there is no religious pressure that can limit it.

-Ultimately, Italy should try not to lose the possibilities offered by the Indonesian market and above all should try to design new ways of entering the country, aimed at growth and development that are not based only on mere exports.
-The new scenarios of internationalization, globalization and economic interdependence no longer allow it.
+Ultimately, Italy should try not to miss out on the opportunities offered by the Indonesian market and, above all, should try to design new ways of entering the country, aimed at growth and development that are not based solely on exports.
+The new scenarios of internationalization, globalization and economic interdependence no longer allow this.

 The success of Italian companies in India